N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 - install ```npm install```
 - db should be seeded, if the ip/post page is empty use ```node seeds/seed.js``` then npm start

-## TASK: Stage 1, Create a provisions script to run app in the background
+## Task: Stage 1, Create a provisions script to run app in the background

 use the & in your script
 write app script